Initial Diagnosis

 Consistent and quality rest is linked to improved mental health.
 It provides a crucial foundation for coping with the emotional toll that often accompanies chronic illnesses.

-Recognizing the importance of rest is crucial in managing your overall health having a better quality of life and more resilience.
+Recognizing the importance of rest is crucial in managing one's overall health, having a better quality of life, and being more resilient.

 Keep open communication with family, friends and others